maindolaamit/genai-cli/readme.md

 ### Adding New Tests

-When adding new features s the CLI, please ensure:
+When adding new features to the CLI, please ensure:

 1. Write tests for any new functionality
 2. Use mocking for external dependencies
 3. Run the test suite before submitting a pull request
-4. Ensure existing tests continue s pass
+4. Ensure existing tests continue to pass

 ## Contributing